Information: YAKINDU Statechart Tools Is Now itemis CREATE

-The software YAKINDU Statechart Tools is primarily designed for software engineers who are developing systems based on state machines.
+The software YAKINDU Statechart Tools (now itemis CREATE) is primarily designed for software engineers who are developing systems based on state machines.
 For a good reason: design, simulation and verification of state machines can be combined in an excellent way.

 There are also other aspects of this software that different applications might take advantage of, like you can read below.

 In our case, this different application was teaching children – girls between 8 and 18 years old – the secrets of statechart-based modeling and software development.

 Two of the biggest obstacles any soon-to-be programmer must face are

 - adapting to the abstraction level of the development tool they are using and

 For example, if we take C programming into account, not only should developers understand their program on the level of the C source code itself, but they would also need to be comfortable using functions, control flow modifiers, pointers, etc. These requirements result in a learning curve that is too steep for most people.

 Lowering the hurdles to the world of programming